AivlysCxx/Minesweeper-Game/README.md

 - If the cell contains a mine, the game ends.
 - If the cell does not contain a mine, it displays a number indicating how many adjacent cells contain mines.
 - The player uses the number clues on each block to infer which neighboring cells are safe to open.
-- The player can place flags on cells they suspect contain mines to aid in deduction.
+- The player can place flags on cells they suspect contain mines to aid in deduction (right-click to place a flag, right-click again to unplace a flag)
 - The game is won when all non-mine cells are uncovered and all mines are correctly flagged.

 ## Features
 - **Safe First Click:** Ensures the first cell clicked is never a mine.